jaimefps/super-container-experiments/README.md

 # basic workflow set up

+#### NOTE: This tutorial must be fully completed for the application to work.
+Soon I will write a more detailed explanation of the workflow for Redux-React set up.

 #### 1. `npm install -S redux react-redux`

 #### 2. Create the following folder structure inside the /src folder: